-- SOLID navy blue, red, or white shirts - All shirts must be solid in color with no pin stripes or logos of any kind with the exception of the CTA campus-specific logo shirt. - A collar and sleeves are required. - The collared shirt and the long-sleeved shirt do not have to be the same color, i.e., red can be worn with white or navy blue, navy blue can be worn with red or white, and white can be worn with red and navy blue. - ALL shirts must be tucked in. - When long sleeved shirts are worn under the collared shirt, the shirts must be red, white, or navy blue.
+- SOLID navy blue, red, or white shirts - All shirts must be solid in color with no pin stripes or logos of any kind with the exception of the CTA campus-specific logo shirt. - A collar and sleeves are required. - The collared shirt and the long-sleeved shirt do not have to be the same color, i.e., red can be worn with white or navy blue, navy blue can be worn with red or white, and white can be worn with red and navy blue. - When long sleeved shirts are worn under the collared shirt, the shirts must be red, white, or navy blue.